Appointment and cancellation policies

 - Aetna* (HMO, Indemnity, Medicare, POS, PPO, EPO)

-- Empire BCBS (Healthy NY, EPO, Indemnity, Mediblue, POS, PPO)
+- Empire BCBS (Healthy NY, some EPO plans, Indemnity, Mediblue, POS, PPO)

 - 1199 SEIU PPO